Major map compass icon

 Bachelor's degree total 120

-VCU offers students three options for accelerated B.S. and M.S. programs: B.S. and M.S. in Biology, B.S. and M.S. in Forensic Science, and B.S. and M.S. in Health and Movement Sciences.
+VCU offers students four options for accelerated B.S. and M.S. programs: B.S. and M.S. in Biology, B.S. and M.S. in Forensic Science, B.S. and M.S. in Health and Movement Sciences, and B.S. and M.S. in Medical Laboratory Sciences.
 These accelerated programs allow academically talented students to earn both the B.S. in Biology and M.S. degree in a minimum of five and a half years by completing approved graduate courses during the senior year of their undergraduate program.
 Please consult with a VCU advisor for information about minimum qualifications for entrance to the accelerated programs.